vicr123/docs/docs/thebeat/playing.md

 ### Removing Music from the Play Queue

-To remove a track from the Play Queue, right click on the track and select the "Remove from Queue" option.
-To remove everything from the play queue, you can use the "Clear Queue" option.
+To remove a track from the Play Queue, right click on the track and select <Command icon="edit-delete">Remove from Queue</Command>.
+To remove everything from the play queue, select <Command icon="edit-delete">Clear Queue</Command>.

 ### Rearranging the Play Queue